amfirebaugh/Basic-Portfolio/README.md

 -Things I would have liked to finish coding/debugging:
 +tiny vertical grey dividers between links
-+my missing background image!
-I had it for the longest time and all the sudden it disappeared and I don't know whyyyy +Copyright positioning on Contact and Portfolio pages +alignment of the form boxes and the form text (i.e. prompt/"Name, Email," etc.) on the Contact page +not sure about tiny bit of white space above my navbar at the very top of my page....but it's bugging me!
++Copyright positioning on Contact and Portfolio pages +alignment of the form boxes and the form text (i.e. prompt/"Name, Email," etc.) on the Contact page +not sure about tiny bit of white space above my navbar at the very top of my page....but it's bugging me!